A Game With No Rules

 seem medieval in comparison.
 The table here shows the team icons that the new professional soccer league has produced.
 So,

 does a Chicago player call himself a Fire?
-If two Washington players get together are they a couple of Uniteds?
+If two Kansas City players get together are they a couple of Sportings?
 What kind of mascot

 do the Galaxy have?
 Soon any word in the dictionary will be fair game in this game without rules.
 Why not the Gainesville Disinterest,